-These are common symptoms of people who suffer from visually-related learning problems.
+These are common symptoms of vision-related health and learning problems.

 - Avoids reading

 - Words move or "swim" on the page

 - Reverses letters or numbers

 - Homework takes too long

 - Short attention span in reading or copying

 - Bright but does poorly on tests